-The Council's Executive Director is a statutory member of the Criminal Justice Information Advisory Board (CJIAB), an inter-agency group chaired by the Department of Public Safety.
+The Council's Executive Director was a statutory member of the Criminal Justice Information Advisory Board (CJIAB), an inter-agency group chaired by the Department of Public

+Safety.
 The group was established by the legislature to advise the Department of Public Safety and other criminal justice agencies on matters pertaining to the development and operation of the central criminal history repository and other criminal justice information systems.
+The Board was dissolved in 2024, and its work was taken over by the Department of Public Safety.